Icon privacy

 How does Docker evaluate sub-processors?

 Docker performs vendor due diligence reviews which review security, privacy and confidentiality practices of a sub-processor prior to onboarding the third-party and annually thereafter.
 All sub-processors enter into written agreements with Docker.
-Docker publishes a list of sub-processors to our Whistic profile with the location and country of each sub-processor.
-Customers can subscribe to Whistic updates to receive email notifications of changes to the sub-processor listing.
+Docker publishes a list of sub-processors on our website with the location and country of each sub-processor and links to security and compliance information to each.

 Data Processing Agreement FAQ